-The ATM switches used in the experiments are FORE ASX-1000 and FORE ASX-200BX models.
-These switches provide a shared buffer space of 8192 cells for Unspecified Bite Rate (UBR) traffic for each network module (four ports for SONET OC-3c or one port for SONET OC-12c).
-The UBR buffer space is allocated per virtual circuit

-(VC) dynamically on an as needed basis [22].
-These switches also support the Early Packet Discard (EPD) algorithm, which in case of congestion, and therefore switch buffer overflow, discards the entire sequence of ATM cells belonging to a single packet, thereby not loading the link with unnecessary cells that will be retransmitted by TCP (in the packet level).
+The workstations used in the satellite experiments were DEC Alpha 3000/700 with 225 MHz clock; SUN UltraSPARC 1 with 167 MHz clock; and SUN SPARC 20 with 125 MHz clock.
+Their operating systems supported the TCP Reno extensions.
+The ATM switches used were FORE ASX-1000 and FORE ASX-200BX models.
+These switches provide a shared buffer space of 8192 cells for Unspecified Bit Rate (UBR) traffic for each network module (four ports for SONET OC-3c or one port for SONET OC-12c).
+The UBR buffer space is allocated per virtual circuit (VC) dynamically on an as needed basis [17].
+These switches also support Early Packet Discard (EPD), which in case of congestion, discards the entire sequence of ATM cells belonging to a single packet, thereby not loading the link with unnecessary cells that will be retransmitted by TCP (in the packet level).

-5.2 Description of scenarios
+3.2: Description of scenarios

-• Scenario 1 is illustrated in Figure 1.
-In this scenario an OC-3c equipped Alpha workstation (wiley) at KU transmits to an OC-12c equipped UltraSPARC workstation (mckinley) at GSFC (Goddard Space Flight Center) via an OC-3 ACTS link.
+Scenario 1 is illustrated in Figure 1.
+In this scenario an OC-3c equipped Alpha workstation at KU transmits to an OC-12c equipped UltraSPARC workstation at GSFC (Goddard Space Flight Center) via an OC-3 ACTS link.
 The purpose of this experimental scenario is to note the maximum TCP over ATM throughput that we can obtain on a SONET OC-3 satellite link.
-The two hosts are running TCP/IP on ATM/SONET interfaces.
-Congestion is not present since the maximum rate of each machine is less than the rate of the ATM switch interfaces or the satellite link.
+Congestion is not present in this case, since the maximum rate of the sender machine is the same as the rate of the ATM switch interfaces or the satellite link.